mac-/opter/README.md

 The object containing the options should be formatted like so:

 	{
-		myOption: {		// correlates to command line option "--my-option" or to environment variable "myOption"
+		myOption: {		// correlates to command line option "--my-option" or environment variable "myOption" or opter.json property "myOption"
-			character: 'm',		// optional, if not provided opter will try to pick one for you based on your option name
+			character: 'm',		// optional, used as the short option for the command line.
+If not provided opter will try to pick one for you based on your option name.
 			argument: 'string',		// optional, describes what the value should be
 			defaultValue: 'fnord',	// optional, the value to set the option to if it wasn't specified in the args or env vars
 			description: 'Some description' // optional, describes the option